-Sort Mode of Target of Summary of Summary of Summary URL

-Order Outreach Outreach response/ comments comments (If applicable)

-attendance received not

-accepted

-and reasons

-4 Public Meeting Non-targeted/ broad The staff proposed project The three committee No comments

-community listed in the members were

-2022 Annual expressed received at

-Action Plan was support of the the March

-an item of proposed 28, 2022,

-discussion at the project.
-No Community

-March 28, 2022, comments Services and

-Town Council were made from the Public

-Community Services and public in Safety Committee

-Public Safety attendance at meeting.

-Committee this meeting. meeting.

-meeting. tills meeting.

-5 Public Non-targeted/ The draft 2022 Summary will All

-Meeting broad Annual Action be provided comments

-community Plan and after close of will be

-resolution to public accepted

-approve plan meeting. for review.

-and authorize

-submittal to

-HUD is

-scheduled to

-appeared on the agenda of the

-regular Town of

-Hilton Head

-Island Town

-Council meeting

-on June 21,

-2022.
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Public Meeting Non-targeted/ broad community The staff proposed project listed in the 2022 Annual Action Plan is scheduled as an item of discussion at the March 28, 2022, Town Council Community Services and Public Safety Committee meeting.
+A summary will be provided after close of public meeting.
+All comments will be accepted for review.
+5 Public Meeting Non-targeted/ broad community The draft 2022 Annual Action Plan and resolution to approve plan and authorize submittal to HUD is scheduled to appear on the agenda of the regular Town of Hilton Head Island Town Council meeting on May 3, 2022 A summary will be provided after close of public meeting.
+All comments will be accepted for review.